wamazeka/Get-IP-from-location/README.md

 ## Using

-1. Just download script
+1. Download script
 2. Download MaxMind CSV databases from their website or another way
-3. Use script
+3. Use class from script

 ```
 ipgetter = IPFaker()